kirchberger/8Bit_Processor/README.md

 # 8Bit_Processor

-The Idea of this project is to make an 8 bit processor witha very simplified instruction set out of just logic gates.
+The Idea of this project is to make an 8 bit processor with a very simplified instruction set out of just logic gates.

 Current set of instructions:
 | Instructions |